An Efficient, Expressive and Local Minima-free Method for Learning Controlled Dynamical Systems: Predictive State Controlled Models With Random Fourier Features

-Learning and filtering in an HSE-PSR can be implicitly carried out in RKHS using a Gram matrix formulation.
-We will describe learning in terms of RKHS elements and refer the reader to \cite{hsepsr} for details on the Gram matrix formulation.
+Learning and filtering in an HSE-PSR can be implicitly carried out in the RKHS using a Gram matrix formulation.
+We will describe learning in terms of the RKHS elements and refer the reader to~\citep{hsepsr} for details on the Gram matrix formulation.
+As we mention in Section \ref{sec:rffpsr}, random Fourier features, provides a scalable approximation to operating in the RKHS.